Help Raise Additional Costs Due to Covid! #NewHQ

 The new facility will not only secure scouting in this rural area with some of the best facilities for local scout members – the facility will also be available to an local educational trust during term times for pupils to use as an outdoor learning centre – further maximising the possible positive impact for young people.

-Our proposal will allow us to expand our offer to more young people locally (our plan is to move from 100 youth members to 150 youth members within the year) and the improvement in facilities will mean that we will be able to provide even more exciting activities for an ever increasing membership.
+Our New HQ will allow us to expand our offer to more young people locally (our plan is to move from 100 youth members to 150 youth members within the year) and the improvement in facilities will mean that we will be able to provide even more exciting activities for an ever increasing membership.
 This is really important in an area where rural transport poverty has a major impact on the opportunities of many sections of our community.

 We are also in discussions with ‘First Responders’ and we are likely to be the base for this essential emergency response for the rural community – providing space, facilities and some volunteers to support the East Anglian Ambulance Service in getting to medical emergencies quickly.
 The Scout Group is already a ‘Heart Start training provider’ with the ability to teach the wider community first aid, including resuscitation techniques.
-A new HQ building with modern facilities including WiFi and data projection would allow us to extend this type of work.
+A New HQ building with modern facilities including WiFi and data projection would allow us to extend this type of work.

 We are looking at ways to ensure that we benefit the maximum number of people with our project in a fairly rural part of Norfolk and Suffolk.
 We currently have two Beaver Colonies (6-8 years), two Cub Packs (8-10 years), two Scout Troops (10-14 years) and one Explorer Unit (14-18 years).
-With our new HQ we can expand our number that we can take within the existing sections as we have waiting lists for new members.
+With our New HQ we can expand our numbers that we can take within the existing sections as we have waiting lists for new members.

-Our proposal is for a centre that will have a major positive impact on the local community, scouting, education, health and well being.
+Our proposal is for a centre that will have a major positive impact on the local community, scouting, education, health and wellbeing.

 (Below – Part of our commitment to The Scout’s #SkillsForLife campaign)